-Ice or refrigerate bacteriological samples at a temperature of $<10^{\circ}\text{C}$ during transit to the laboratory.
+Ice or refrigerate water samples at a temperature of $<10^{\circ}$ C during transit to the laboratory.
 Do not freeze the samples.
 Use insulated containers to assure proper maintenance of storage temperature.
 Take care that sample bottles are not totally immersed in water during transit or storage.